 For beach portrait sessions a deposit is not required, however the fee is due in full when we meet for your portrait session.

 How long will it take to receive my photos?

 As good as the images are that come out of my camera, they still need some adjusting for exposure, white balance, and a few other settings.
-I personally examine and adjust every single image before I deliver them to you.
+I PERSONALLY examine and adjust EVERY single image before I deliver them to you.
 I don't rush that process, as it is important to the final product I deliver to you.
-Typically, your images will be processed and delivered to you in 15 business days, but during peak periods (Thanksgiving, Christmas, Spring Break, Summer) when I am out shooting multiple times a day it may take an extra week or so.
+Typically, your images will be processed and delivered to you in approximately 2-4 weeks, but during peak periods (All Holidays, Thanksgiving, Christmas, Spring Break, Summer) when I am out shooting multiple times a day it may take an extra week or so.
 I do process sessions in batch, so I am unable to send preview images, or any individual images prior to their scheduled completion.

 How many photos will I receive?

 I do not sell my photography by "the number of images", so there is no limit, fixed, or guaranteed number of images that you will receive.
 I do not just click-away at any old thing just so you have more photos, that's not what I offer.
 What I'm trying to achieve are images that capture a moment, that you'd like to have framed, and displayed in your home.
 Generally, you'll receive approximately 25 edited images from a one hour beach portrait session, but it mostly depends on the size and demeanor of the group.

 How will I receive my photos?

 When completed, your images will be placed in an online gallery to make it easy for you to proof, or share them with family and friends.
 For your convenience, you are also able to order prints and canvas wraps from a professional lab directly through the online gallery.
 In addition, for beach portraits you'll receive your high resolution images as a zip download directly from your gallery.
 You'll have full rights to print the images for personal use at your favorite photo lab.